Discover Adelaide Central Market

 Last big arrivals, the Vietnamese

 The Governor of South Australia at the time of writing is Hieu Van Le, 67 years old, born in Vietnam and arrived by boat, landing in Darwin.
-We are proud of what they achieved as we are of all those who came over 2 centuries to make Australia and Adelaide their new country and home.
+We are proud of what they achieved in making Australia and Adelaide their new country and home.

 If you are aware of Greeks’ affinity to seafood and what they can do with it, you won’t be surprised that Angelakis is at the top of their game.
 They are a well known fishmonger at Central Market and have branched out to poultry.